 |External Unique ID||Issuer||

 The name/code of the issuer of the external unique ID.
-The external unique ID is an ID proprietary to Verato, Inc. subject to restrictions on cover page 6 created and assigned outside of Universal MPI, typically by a client's previous MPI, MDM, or other matching software.
-Universal MPI does not honor this external unique ID during its own matching process, but clients can store and retrieve the external unique ID as an extended attribute if it benefits their business processes.
+The external unique ID is an ID proprietary to Verato, Inc. subject to restrictions on cover page 6 created and assigned outside of Universal Identity, typically by a client's previous MPI, MDM, or other matching software.
+Universal Identity does not honor this external unique ID during its own matching process, but clients can store and retrieve the external unique ID as an extended attribute if it benefits their business processes.